foyez/mini-microservice/README.md

 # Mini Microservice

-> A microservice designed to implement microservice logic, utilizing Docker and Kubernetes.
+> A microservice designed to implement microservice architecture, utilizing Docker and Kubernetes.

 ## Run app using k8s